The Bullitt County History Museum

 Wanda Richardson retired as Senior Citizens Coordinator after eight years on the job.
 She declared, “I started this program from scratch.
 The reward you get is self-satisfaction with the personal contact with the people.
 I enjoyed being able to do something for someone else.”

 Mr. and Mrs. James G. Vincent of Shepherdsville celebrated their 50th wedding anniversary.
-They have made their home in the Cedar Grove area for 48 years.
+They had made their home in the Cedar Grove area for 48 years.

 Daly and Dorothy Chapman of Mt.
 Washington celebrated their 50th wedding anniversary.
-She is the former Dorothy Brownie Hayes.
+She was the former Dorothy Brownie Hayes.

 Clara Simmons, out at Pleasant Grove, reported that Rick Fetty and his wife brought Christmas dinner to Virgie and Adrian Jones.
-And the Clifford Foster’s treated Alvine and Beulah Foster to breakfast at Bob Evans.
+And Clifford and Helen Foster treated Alvine and Beulah Foster to breakfast at Bob Evans.

-Meanwhile down at Lebanon Junction, Ruth Owens reported that Pee Wee Shelton and Linda Sullivan were married at the Calvary Baptist Church on Deatsville Road.
+Meanwhile down at Lebanon Junction, Ruth Owens reported that Gene and Marcia Sinsko's van was extensively damaged in a fire; and that Pat Jackson had a wreck and suffered a concussion.
+She also reported that Pee Wee Shelton and Linda Sullivan were married at the Calvary Baptist Church on Deatsville Road.
 Monty Shelton caught the garter.

 Don’t you miss the days when such news was worth reporting in the paper?